CreeperFace0777/CrazyEnchants/README.md

 **Max Level:** 3

-**Description:** *Chance to give the poison effect for a few seconds after being hit with the arrow*
+**Description:** *Chance to give the poison effect for a few seconds after hitting an enemy with an arrow*

 ### Featherweight [Swords Only]
 **Rarity:** Common